 Targeted link outreach

 Once you publish a blog post, consider doing some targeted link outreach.
 SEO Experts such as Alchemythree can help your business with quality targeted link building.
 With targeted link outreach, you want to identify a few keywords and key phrases in your article and search Google for them.
-Click on some of the top links in Search and get in touch with the content owners.
+Click on some of the top links in the search and contact the content owners.
 You should compliment the content, but you should also suggest topics to add and let them know if anything is wrong or outdated.
-The note should share your content with them and ask or encourage a backlink.
+The note should share your content with them and ask for or encourage a backlink.

 If you’re a local business, this one’s for you.
 Try searching online for local businesses and other organizations with a resource page.
 You can do this through Google.
 Try targeting fellow companies and regional organizations, like non-profit groups.
 Ask those sites if they would consider adding your site as a link on their site.
 Reaching out to owners can be intimidating, but getting listed on these sites can be a great way to build domain authority and find new clients.